IsaacPD/CSE-320-HW4/README.md

 void 	cse320_fclose(const char *);

 Closes all open files and frees all memory with ref_count > 0.
+Also destroys all semaphores, must be called only once at the end of execution.
 Ensures no memory leaks if called at end of execution.

 void	cse320_clean();